allen-cell-animated/render-style-transfer/src/README.md

 `python precompute_dataset.py`
 - precomputes a complete dataset

-Run render-style-transfer with optional boolean which dictates whether the logs are stored in a git tracked folder.
+Run train.py with optional boolean which dictates whether the logs are stored in a git tracked folder.
-`python main.py [keep_logs=False]`
+`python train.py [keep_logs=False]`
 - trains the model

+Run test.py.
+`python test.py`
+- tests the model and generates results that can be examined/analyzed